yoriyuki/moh/README.txt

 The installation is easy.

-1. First, install ocaml and make command "ocaml" work from your shell.
+1. First, install ocaml and make the command "ocaml" work from your shell.
 2. Put moh.ml somewhere.

 That's all.